-Panasonic GX8 versus Canon 1D X Mark II
+Panasonic GX8 vs Canon 1D X Mark II

-The Panasonic Lumix DMC-GX8 and the Canon EOS-1D X Mark II are two digital cameras that were officially introduced, respectively, in July 2015 and February 2016.
+The Panasonic Lumix DMC-GX8 and the Canon EOS-1D X Mark II are two digital cameras that were revealed to the public, respectively, in July 2015 and February 2016.
 The GX8 is a mirrorless interchangeable lens camera, while the 1DX Mark II is a DSLR.
 The cameras are based on a Four Thirds (GX8) and a full frame (1DX Mark II) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX8 vs Canon 1D X Mark II

 The physical size and weight of the Panasonic GX8 and the Canon 1D X Mark II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.